Distributed Triangle and Simplex Enumeration in Hypergraphs: Simplex and Triangle Enumeration in the CLIQUE Model

-In this section, we prove our main lower bound for the triangle enumeration problem.
+In this section, we prove our main lower bounds for the simplex and triangle enumeration problems, thereby showing that the upper bounds of Theorems~\ref{thm:s-clique-ub} and~\ref{thm:clique-ub} are tight.
 The primary result generalizes the CLIQUE lower bound of Izumi and Le Gall~\cite{Izumi2017Triangle} to hypergraphs.

-\begin{theorem} For any constant $r$ there exists a distribution over $r$-uniform hypergraphs such that any (randomized or deterministic) algorithm $\calA$ that solves the triangle listing problem in the CLIQUE model with sufficiently large constant probability requires $\Omega(n^{r-5/3} / \log n)$ rounds.
-This bound applies \emph{a fortiori} to the PRIMAL CONGEST (PC) model as well. \end{theorem}
+\begin{theorem} For any constant $r$ there exists a distribution over $r$-uniform hypergraphs such that: \begin{enumerate} \item any algorithm solving $r$-dimensional simplex enumeration with sufficiently large constant probability requires $\Omega(n^{r-2+1/(r+1)}/\log n)$ rounds in the CLIQUE model, and \item any algorithm solving triangle enumeration with sufficiently large constant probability requires $\Omega(n^{r-5/3} / \log n)$ rounds in the CLIQUE model. \end{enumerate} These bounds applies \emph{a fortiori} to the PRIMAL CONGEST (PC) model as well. \end{theorem}